 This function sets an attribute in a plotControl structure.
 It does not affect an existing graph, or a new graph drawn using the default settings that are accessible from the Tools->Preferences->Graphics menu.
 See GAUSS Graphics, Chapter 1, for more information on the methods available for customizing your graphs.

-plotGetDefaults, plotSetXLabel, plotSetXTicInterval, plotSetXTicLabel, plotSetZLabel, plotSetLineColor, plotSetGrid plotSetZLabel
+plotGetDefaults, plotSetXLabel, plotSetXTicInterval, plotSetXTicLabel, plotSetZLabel, plotSetZLabel, plotSetLineColor, plotSetGrid plotSetYRange